-A claimant will be required and encouraged to keep an update of work preparation activity to allow this to be monitored.
+The claimant will be required and encouraged to keep and update a record of work preparation activity to allow this to be monitored.
 Their progress against mandatory requirements must be checked to support coaching interventions and conversations.

 Framework for claimants with limited capability for work